Gearmo/MumbosMusicBox/README.md

 * Similar to the above, this helps with finding songs from specific series, such as Mario, Zelda, Pokemon, etc.

 > Length
 * This sorting method helps with finding music with varying lengths.
-Although there are no known limiations regarding track length, some modders prefer shorter loops for certain parts of their stage.
-Others prefer 6-minute loops (looking at you, One Winged Angel).
+Although there are no known limiations regarding track length, some modders prefer shorter loops for certain parts of their stages.
+Others prefer 6-minute loops for some reason (ahem, One Winged Angel).

 > Genre
 * Use this sorting method to help fit the aesthetic or vibe of your stage (specific genres TBA).

 > Type
 * Some songs may come with variants, such as indoors, underwater, or boss themes.
 This category will help sort those, if they are provided.

+## Requests
+TBA.

 ## MIDI Assignment
 TBA.